Provider Configurations

 }

 Now that the configuration is created, you can choose to set it as the default for an environment.
 To do this, navigate to the environments page in the account scope and click configuration.
-Then hover over the provider and select default.
-If no default is selected then the configuration must be defined at the workspace level.
+Then, hover over the provider and select default.
+If no default is selected, then the configuration must be defined at the workspace level.

 Here is an example using the Scalr provider to set the default provider configuration for an environment: